-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+The EU Taxon is a classificatio system laid dov in Regulation (2020/852. establishing a li of environment sustainable economic activities.
+That Regulation doe not include a li socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.